-Translational & Clinical Targeted Resequencing (Enrichment based)EMBL Heidelberg, Germany Monday 3 November - Friday 7 November 2014 Application will open shortly
+Translational & Clinical Targeted Resequencing (Enrichment based)EMBL Heidelberg, Germany Monday 3 November - Friday 7 November 2014 Application closed

 The field of DNA sequencing has evolved rapidly over the last years and the rise of next generation sequencing (NGS) has caused a dramatic decrease in sequencing costs.
 Nowadays NGS is not only applied in basic research studies but also in translational and clinical settings.
 Targeted resequencing panel approaches usually use either PCR amplicon or enrichment based technologies to generate sequence ready libraries which are then analyzed using a benchtop sequencer.